 But will everybody else let you do it?
 Aren’t you afraid to try?
 Hasn’t your own experience proven to you how quickly the mob bares its fangs?

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.03.03 16:25.
 This presentation was designed for printing and omits components that make sense only onscreen.
+(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/03/03/amelioration/

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.03.02 12:19.
 This presentation was designed for printing and omits components that make sense only onscreen.
+(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/03/02/pharmaprix/

 I wish to register my objection to the Stockholm syndrome afflicting users of (“if”) iPhone OS, a system on which it is phenomenally difficult to type.
 We must emerge from our state of denial: This kind of virtual keyboard may be able to do more than a hardware keyboard but it works worse.